Multi-model Ensemble Analysis with Neural Network Gaussian Processes

 \section{Numerical experiments in model prediction}

-We compare our model, NN-GPR, against baseline methods: ensemble averaging (EA), weighted ensemble averaging (WEA) \citep{knutti2017climate}, and ensemble regression (LM) \citep{bracegirdle2012higher}.
-For ensemble regression, we pointwise regress the (resized) climate models in the ensemble onto the target field.
+We compare our model, NN-GPR, against baseline methods: ensemble averaging (EA), weighted ensemble averaging (WEA) \citep{knutti2017climate}, ensemble regression (LM) \citep{bracegirdle2012higher}, a convolutional neural network (CNN) \citep{goodfellow2016deep}, Gaussian process regression using exponential (GPEX) and squared exponential (GPSE) kernels, and the delta method (DELT).
 We exclude hierarchical Bayesian methods \citep{sansom2017constraining} from comparison due to their complexity, computational cost, and lack of software implementation for our problem.

-We use a ``perfect model'' test to compare integration methods, whereby one model is held out from an ensemble, and the remainder of the ensemble is used to predict the held out model \citep{knutti2017climate}.
-We consider a small 16 member ensemble of monthly average 2-meter surface temperature (T2M) fields and average total precipitation (PR) fields.
-This ensemble includes ACCESS-CM2, BCC-CSM2-MR, CMCC-CM2-SR5, CanESM5-CanOE, two ensemble runs of CanESM5, FIO-ESM-2-0, GFDL-ESM4, INM-CM5-0, two ensemble runs of IPSL-CM6A-LR, KACE-1-0-G, MCM-UA-1-0, and two ensemble runs of MIROC-ES2L \citep{eyring2016overview}.

-For each model, we have gridded T2M and PR monthly averages.
-Each model is observed on either a 100, 250, or 500km grid, depending on the model.
-We run 16 perfect model tests, in which each model from the ensemble is held out and predicted by the remaining 15 models.
-In each test, we train each method on historical model runs from 1950-2015 and SSP245 forced runs from 2015-2020.
-We evaluate each method's predictive performance on SSP245 forced runs from 2021-2100 and divide the test set into eight decadal blocks, 2021-2030, 2031-2040, $\ldots$, 2091-2100, to measure relative performance over time.
+We use 16 ``perfect model'' tests to compare integration methods.
+In each test, one model is held out from the ensemble to become the target $y_t$ and the remaining 15 models become $x_t$ \citep{knutti2017climate}.
+The key advantage of this approach is that explicit, physically based future projections are available for validation, unlike with reanalysis data.
+We use our method and the seven baseline approaches to predict $y_t$ with $x_t$ and average prediction and uncertainty quantification scores across all 16 experiments.
+We train each model using monthly averaged fields from 1950 through 2021, and test models on monthly averaged fields from 2022-2100 as described in Section \ref{sec:data_models}.